 Biden really screwed the pooch on the withdrawal.
-The video shows a man falling from a plane fleeing the Kabul airport.
+The video shows a man falling from a C17 fleeing the Kabul airport.
 The crowds at the airport were worse than the withdrawal from Vietnam.
 This is Biden’s Saigon.

 The Wall Street Journal noted: